dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Struct `StartDKGFirstRoundEvent`

-Event emitted to start the first DKG round.
+Event emitted to start the first round of the DKG process.

-This event is caught by Validators, who use it to initiate the first round of the DKG.
+This event is caught by the blockchain, which is then using it to initiate the first round of the DKG.

 <a name="@Fields_4"></a>